 There is a range of materials used to manufacture the anode of a lithium-ion battery such as lithium, graphite, lithium-alloying materials, intermetallic, and silicon.
 Lithium can be simply pointed out as a perfect anode material but can cause problems with cyclic behavior.
 Graphite anodes can be considered the most utilized anodic material because of the very low price and sufficient availability.
 However, its poor theoretical capacity (372mAh/g) is of special concern.
 Alloy and intermetallic anodes have high capacities but can have mighty volume change that results in a less lifespan.

 Cathode Materials for a Lithium-ion Battery

 Generally used materials as the cathode part of a lithium-ion battery are, the oxides of lithium-metal (such as LiCoO2, LiMnO4), vanadium oxides, olivine, and rechargeable lithium oxides.
-Lithium-metal oxides encompassing cobalt and nickel are the most common selected materials but due to the scarce amount of cobalt in nature and its toxic characteristic, it may have some drawbacks.
-Manganese offers a low-cost alternative with a high thermal threshold, but has some limited cycling behaviors.
+Lithium-metal oxides encompassing cobalt and nickel are the most commonly selected materials but due to the scarce amount of cobalt in nature and its toxic characteristic, it may have some drawbacks.
+Manganese offers a low-cost alternative with a high thermal threshold but has some limited cycling behaviors.
 Vanadium oxides show large capacity and the best kinetics.
 However, due to lithium insertion and extraction, it may have cyclic limitations.

 Electrolyte Materials for a Lithium-ion Battery